 Here we see the lockers of all of the cast.
 Zack, Slater, Kelly, Screech, Jessie, Lisa and even Tori.

 There’s even a “Belding stinks” sticker on the bathroom door, a nice touch.

 Some props and merchandise from the original show, including menus for The Max, dolls, the Saved By the Bell board game, a copy of the Bayside Breeze newspaper and much more.

 There are a few locations in the real world that were used for the show, but these were limited to the TV movies, which came after the original show and could no longer utilize the former sets.
 In “Saved By the Bell: Wedding in Las Vegas,” this Pacific Palisades home is shown the be the house of Zack Morris.
 Throughout the main run of the show, Zack’s house was always a set.
-This same house was also seen in the horror film “Ghost In The Machine.”
+This same house was also seen in the films “Bye Bye Love” and “Ghost In The Machine.”